bioinfo-fcav/bioapprna/README.md

-# bioapprna
+# *BIO*informatics *APP*lied to *RNA*-Seq analysis for transcriptomics
-Bioinformatics Applied to RNA-Seq for Transcriptomics
+A set of Bioinformatics tools applied to RNA-Seq analysis for Transcriptomics studies